tiffanyfay/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 ## Setup Environment

-Let's set up your environment by running the following command in your console.
+Let's set up your environment by running the following command in your console:

    eval "$(./setup-env.sh)"